gmatteo/pseudos_ac_she/README.md

 Ac: Add 1 projector for f to improve logder.

 Th_5f.in: Decrease rc for d by 0.5
-          NB: This pseudos uses a sligly excited configuration.
+          NB: This pseudos uses a sligly excited configuration with fractional occupancies.

-Pa_5f.in: Optimize qcut, now ecut ~ 58
+Pa_5f.in: Optimize qcut, now ecut ~58

 U_5f.in: Optimize qcut, decrease core radii, now ecut ~58, previously it was ~68